WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 }
 ```

 A spacing property may define an array of allowable sides that can be configured.
 When arbitrary sides are defined only UI controls for those sides are displayed.
+Axial sides are defined with the `vertical` and `horizontal` terms, and display a single UI control for each axial pair (for example, `vertical` controls both the top and bottom sides).
+A spacing property may support arbitrary individual sides **or** axial sides, but not a mix of both.